 To date, Johnson & Johnson has donated more than 1 billion doses of mebendazole and plans to donate up to 200 million doses each year through 2020 as part of its commitment to London Declaration on Neglected Tropical Diseases (NTDs).
 Together with a major annual donation of albendazole by GSK, this donation program has had a major impact on providing treatment to over 75% of the 870 million at risk children targeted by the WHO.

-In October 2016, the FDA approved ERMOXTM CHEWABLE (mebendazole chewable 500mg tablets) for the treatment of patients one year of age and older with gastrointestinal infections caused by Ascaris lumbricoides (roundworm) and Trichuris trichiura(whipworm).
-Following the approval, Johnson & Johnson intends to include the chewable tablet in its donation program.
+In October 2016, the U.S. FDA approved VERMOXTM CHEWABLE (mebendazole chewable 500mg tablets) for the treatment of patients one year of age and older with gastrointestinal infections caused by Ascaris lumbricoides (roundworm) and Trichuris trichiura(whipworm).
+Following the FDA approval and eventual WHO prequalification of the VERMOXTM CHEWABLE tablet, Johnson & Johnson plans to include the chewable version in its donation program to help reduce the burden of intestinal worms, or soil-transmitted helminths (STH), in endemic countries.